 The TFEE fund may have one competitive grant cycle every two years.
-Announcements for grant proposals will be made in the fall of every odd number year.
+Announcements for grant proposals will be made in the summer, with submissions due in the fall of every odd number year.

 B. Stage 1 - Administration

 Grant Coordinator is responsible for the following: